physicscatalyst.com logo

 • The cell theory, that all the plants and animals are composed of cells and that the cell is basic unit of life, was presented by two biologists, M. Schleiden (1838) and T. Schwann (1839).

-• The cell theory was further expanded by a german physiologist, Rudolf Virchow (1855).
-He gave the phrase Omnis cellula-e-cellula, i.e., all cells arises from pre-existing cells.
+• The cell theory was further expanded by a German physiologist, Rudolf Virchow (1855).
+He gave the phrase Omnis cellula-e-cellula, i.e., all cells arise from pre-existing cells.

 • Modified cell theory is termed as cell principle or modern cell theory which postulates that: